 13 – Pepperpot (Spiced Meat and Cassava Stew)

 While many countries in the Caribbean have a version of this hearty dish, the Guyanese pepper pot is the most widely eaten and stays closest to its Amerindian root.

 This dish is made by combining different types of meat, marinated in annatto, cinnamon, and hot peppers, then simmering them with cassava and sweet potatoes until the tubers turn into a paste.

 The result is a thick, flavorful stew that can be eaten with Indian-style roti or white rice, and is usually synonymous with the Christmas season.

 14 – Chicken Curry

-Guyana is home to South American’s most prominent Indian diaspora community.
-Their descendants now comprise nearly half of the country’s population whom, naturally, left their mark on the country’s cuisine.
+Guyana is home to South America’s most prominent Indian diaspora community.
+Their descendants now comprise nearly half of the country’s population who, naturally, left their mark on the country’s cuisine.

 Guyanese chicken curry is unique for firstly blending the spices with molasses and then browning them, and secondly its thicker sauce, heavier on curry leaves and masala, but lighter on turmeric.

 15 – Vorí-Vorí (Dumpling, Cheese, and Meat Soup)